Becxster/INDE-577/README.md

 ---

-All notebooks were run on Python 3.11.5
+All notebooks are made to run on Python 3.11.5